-The electric motor rotates the axle, which makes the hoisting gear helical steps turn.
-The gear transfers the motor power to the hoisting chain which then moves according to the selected direction (up/down).
+The motor rotates the axle, which makes the hoisting gear helical steps turn.
+The gear transfers the motor power to the hoisting chain, which then moves according to the selected direction (up or down).

-The assembly includes a friction torque limiter that allows the lifting of loads corresponding to 110 % of nominal SWL (safe working load), and prevents the lifting of loads that exceed 160 % of the SWL.
+The assembly includes a friction torque limiter that allows lifting of loads that correspond to 110 % of the nominal SWL (safe working load = rated capacity) and prevents lifting of loads that exceed 160 % of the SWL.
 An overload slips the friction torque limiter, allowing the motor to continue running and preventing the hoist from taking an overload that can destroy the hoist.